MarkAYoder/PRUCookbook/docs/index.md

   * Sine Wave Generator
   * Ultrasonic Sensor Application
   * neoPixel driver
-6. Accessing more I/O
+6. [Accessing more I/O][io]
   * /boot/uEnv.txt to access P8 I/O
   * Accessing gpio
   * UART?
   * ECAP/PWM?
-7. Talking to the ARM
+7. Talking to the rest of the processor
   * PRU Architecture, DRAM, Shared RAM
+  * interrupts to ARM
+  * ARM interrupts to PRU
   * mmap()
   * rpmsg
+  * use of OCP peripherals
-8. Running on an older version
+9. [Running on an older version][older]
-9. More performance, assembly language programming
+10. More performance, assembly language programming

+[debug]: "Roadmap-wise, I'd want to consider how to plug RPMsg into a printf function to aide debug.
+I'm sure you've seen that with CCS in the past."
+[common]: "Some kind of intro to these building blocks is needed.
+Look at the TI examples for a good list."
+[io]: "The split with talking to the ARM is a little confusing to me as I don't know what the 'more' is."
+[older]: "You might make this just about *alternate* tools rather than necessarily older.
+You could provide relatively minimal pointers for anything beyond what is needed understand how the Case Studies work.
+Things like the gcc port could go here."